abrennec/sose20_cc2/01_intro/readme.md

 - to **compile** and **link** the source files in order
 - to **build** the application (file extensions *.app on macOS, *.exe on Windows).

-openFrameworks applications can be build with [several IDEs](https://openframeworks.cc/download/), some of them are platform-dependent, i.e., they will execute on one platform only like XCode and Visual Studio.
+openFrameworks applications can be build with [several IDEs](https://openframeworks.cc/download/), some of them are platform-dependent, i.e., they will execute on one platform only like XCode and Visual Studio Community.
 Some of them are cross-platform, i.e., they will execute on multiple platforms like Qt Creator.
 In both cases, the IDE will build a platform-dependent application, often referred to as **native application**.
 This application will run on a macOS computer if it was build there but will not run on a Windows computer and vice versa.
 Platform-dependent IDEs are usually optimized for a specific platform whereas cross-platform IDEs require additional configuration settings in order to build applications for a specific platform.
 In this course, we will use two platform-dependent IDES,  **XCode** on macOS and **MS Visual Studio Community 2017** on Windows.
 Both of them are well documented and supported in the openFrameworks community.

 An advantage of the **platform-dependent** or **native development** with C++ is the ability to create applications that can apply the platform's software and hardware resources directly. macOS and Apple computers come with different implementations for how to use and connect with the operating system and hardware devices than do Microsoft and Windows computers.
 The same is true for Linux as well as any of the embedded systems.